Enhanced adaptive surrogate models with applications in uncertainty quantification for nanoplasmonics: Application

 are 2nd order Lagrange polynomials and $f_i, n_i^\text{Au}, \kappa_i^\text{Au}, n_i^\text{Ag}$, $\kappa_i^\text{Ag}$, $i=0, 1,2$ are given.

-We proceed with the implementation of the deterministic numerical model, as well as its parametrization.
-The periodic mesh for the nominal design, needed for imposing the quasi-periodic boundary conditions \eqref{eq:phaseshiftBCx}, \eqref{eq:phaseshiftBCy}, is created using \textsc{Gmsh} \cite{geuzaine2009}.
+We proceed with the description of the deterministic numerical model, as well as its parametrization.
+The periodic mesh for the nominal design is created using \textsc{Gmsh} \cite{geuzaine2009}.
 Since for this particular structure only the fundamental Floquet modes propagate and all higher order modes are attenuated to a negligible amplitude at $\ensuremath{{\Gamma_{z^+}}}$, we can use the first order Floquet boundary condition \eqref{eq:FloquetFirstOrder}.
-We use \mbox{\textsc{FEniCS}} \cite{alnaes2015} as \gls{fe} library to assemble the \gls{fe} matrix $\mathbf A$ and \gls{rhs} $\ensuremath{\mathbf{f}}$ (see \eqref{eq:DiscreteSystem}), as well as the linear functional $\ensuremath{\mathbf{J}}_\ensuremath{\text{dof}}$ used for the numerical approximation of the scattering parameter
+We use \mbox{\textsc{FEniCS}} \cite{alnaes2015} as \gls{fe} library to assemble the \gls{fe} matrix $\mathbf A$ and \gls{rhs} $\ensuremath{\mathbf{f}}$ (see \eqref{eq:DiscreteSystem}), as well as the linear functional $\ensuremath{\mathbf{J}}_\ensuremath{\mathrm{dof}}$ used for the numerical approximation of the scattering parameter

 Since \textsc{FEniCS 2017.2.0} is not able to deal with complex numbers, we assemble the real and the imaginary parts of the matrix and the vectors separately.
-We then use \textsc{numpy} and \textsc{scipy} to impose the quasi-periodic boundary conditions \eqref{eq:phaseshiftBCx}, \eqref{eq:phaseshiftBCy} and solve the resulting linear system \eqref{eq:DiscreteSystem} by a sparse LU decomposition, respectively.
+We then use \textsc{numpy} and \textsc{scipy} to impose the quasi-periodic boundary conditions \eqref{eq:phaseshiftBCx}, \eqref{eq:phaseshiftBCy} and solve the resulting linear system \eqref{eq:DiscreteSystem} with a sparse LU decomposition.
 Using 2nd order N{\'e}d{\'e}lec elements of the 1st kind, we end up with \num{56200} \gls{dof}s and achieve an accuracy of $\approx \num{e-3}$ in the scattering parameter.
 The reference solutions for different frequency sample points are computed with a commercial software \cite{cst} employing an adaptively refined mesh of higher order curved elements.
-Since a sparse LU decomposition is used to solve the resulting linear system, the adjoint solution $\ensuremath{\mathbf{z}}_\ensuremath{\text{dof}}$ is obtained with negligible costs.
+Since a sparse LU decomposition is used to solve the resulting linear system, the adjoint solution $\ensuremath{\mathbf{z}}_\ensuremath{\mathrm{dof}}$ is obtained with negligible costs.

-To incorporate changes in the geometry parameters without the need to re-mesh, a design element approach is applied \cite{braibant1984}: First, an initial mesh is created using \textsc{Gmsh} for the initial geometry parameters $\ensuremath{\mathbf{y}}^{\text{nominal}}$.
+To incorporate changes in the geometry parameters without the need to re-mesh, a design element approach is applied \cite{braibant1984}.
 We describe all (material) interfaces, illustrated in Fig.~\ref{fig:design_elements} in red color, using \gls{nurbs} \cite{piegl1997}.
 Each \gls{nurbs} curve

 is a superposition of rational basis functions $R_j(\xi)$ weighted by control points $\ensuremath{\mathbf{P}}_j$.
 We then define mappings